Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ## LightHouse Validation
 [PEP8](https://pep8ci.herokuapp.com/#) was used to validate the performance of the app.
-The websiyte recived high scores when checked through.
+The website recived high scores when checked through.

 ![Lighthouse testing](documentation/Lighthouse.png)